Birkbeck/museums-in-the-pandemic/README.md

 The code and data in this repository were used to produce the following publications:

+- Larkin, J., Ballatore, A. and Mityurova, E. (2023) Museums, Covid-19 and the Pivot to Social Media.
+Curator: The Museum Journal
-- Ballatore, Andrea, Valeri Katerinchuk, Alexandra Poulovassilis, and Peter T. Wood.
-‘Tracking Museums’ Online Responses to the Covid-19 Pandemic: A Study in Museum Analytics’.
-ACM Journal on Computing and Cultural Heritage, 2023.
+- Ballatore, Andrea, Valeri Katerinchuk, Alexandra Poulovassilis, and Peter T. Wood (2023) ‘Tracking Museums’ Online Responses to the Covid-19 Pandemic: A Study in Museum Analytics’.
+ACM Journal on Computing and Cultural Heritage

 See also related publications at https://museweb.dcs.bbk.ac.uk/publications